MauritzOnline/WebFrameworkPHP/README.md

 Will change the folder that `render_view()` uses to find view files.

-### Provide error handler
+### Handle PHP errors

-Wether WebFrameworkPHP should provide a default error handler function, if none is provided then the default PHP error handling is used.
+Wether WebFrameworkPHP should handle PHP exceptions and errors _(a default error handler function is also provided)_, if disabled then the default PHP error handling is used.
+This must be turned on if you want to use `set_custom_error_handler()`.

 ### Use JSON error handler